Heavy Equipment Financing Guaranteed No Hard Inquiries

 A paver (a.k.a. paver finisher, asphalt finisher, or paving machine) is a piece of construction equipment used to lay asphalt on roads, bridges, parking lots, and other places.
 It lays the asphalt flat and provides minor compaction before it’s compacted by a roller.

-The asphalt paver was developed by Barber Greene Co., who originally manufactured material handling systems.
+The asphalt paver was developed by Barber Greene Co., which originally manufactured material handling systems.
 In 1929 the Chicago Testing Laboratory approached them to use their material loaders to construct asphalt roads.